 Click here for further information on the Holetown Festival.

 ‘Lime‘ is the Bajan term for hanging out or for an event.
-To really get in to the culture here you have to go to at least one ‘lime’, this could be just going to a rum shop for a few hours and relaxing or attending an event with live music where you just sit back and enjoy.
+To get into the culture where you have to go to at least one ‘lime,’ this could be just going to a rum shop for a few hours and relaxing or attending an event with live music where you just sit back and enjoy.

 One of the main things about being in the Caribbean is the laid back attitude of everyone and attending a ‘lime’ is the best way to feel really at home here.